stefansundin/aws/cli/README.md

 Handy awscli aliases:
 - federate: Assume a role and create a sign-in link to the AWS console.
+- s3-cat: Output the contents of a file on S3.
 - cf-validate: Validate a CloudFormation template.
 - cf-diff: Diff a stack against a template file.
 - cf-dump: Download info about a stack (useful to "backup" a stack along with its parameters before you delete it).